wilganm1/My-stuff/Python/Mile Times/README.md

-Directory for my recorded 1-mile run times.
+Directory for my recordeded 1-mile run times.
+The actual script will generate a plot of my average run times over the years.
+All the math is done and the csv file has all the data. miletimes.py is the plain directory the csv and dataframe was created from.